bhawandeepsingh/funnel_shifter/README.md

 # funnel_shifter
 funnel_shifter in chisel

+Chisel code for funnel shifter using a synchronous fifo working tested in jupyter notebook and sbt

+The working files for design and testing of funnel_shifter and sync_fifo and  pushed under src/main/scala and src/test/scala, respectively.

-Chisel code for funnel shifter using a synchronous fifo working tested in jupyter notebook The working jupyter notebook cells for design and testing of funnel_shifter and sync_fifo and  pushed under model directory
+The working jupyter notebook cells for design and testing of funnel_shifter and sync_fifo and  pushed under model directory

-There is no scala model sine the module is more about timing and not very datapath intensive.
+There is no scala model since the module is more about timing and not very datapath intensive.
 So, a scala model may not help much as a proof of concept of the project but will take extra time away from the actual chisel module, will add later if/ when verification requires it.

 Chisel code for funnel_shifter is fully complete.